Karaborg/My-Docker-Notes/README.md

 MYSQL_ROOT_PASSWORD=secret
 ```

-We then, add the env file to our docker compose file and also set our image like this:
+We then, add the env file to our docker-compose file and also set our image like this:
 ```
 version: '3.8'
 services: